ajahne/blog/_posts/2019-1-13-leadership-path-early-career-part1.md

 header:
   image: /assets/images/leadership-early-career-tips-part1.jpg
 ---
 What can you do early in your career to strengthen your leadership abilities?
-I was recently asked this very question by a CS student.
+I was recently asked this very question by a CS student from my alma mater.
 Challenge accepted!

 In this first post, I will start with things you can do while in school, with a second post diving into what you can do early in your professional career.
 Let's grow!

 ### TLDR/Table of contents:
 - [Intro](#intro)